Kabbage Extends Access Of Small Business Lending

 What Happened

-Kabbage will extend access to over $10 million per day to small businesses, in congruence with the company’s recent addition of 30,000 customers in 2018.
+Kabbage is now lending over $10 million per day to small businesses, in congruence with the company’s recent addition of 30,000 customers in 2018.
 The company reported its first $500 million quarter this year, according to the press release.

 The lender serves up to 1,400 businesses daily and has demonstrated a 68 percent increase of working capital accessed by Kabbage on mobile devices, as well as a 283 percent growth in use of the Kabbage Card since 2017.